I first wrote this post in December 2018 to figure out the return on investment on our CPF LIFE annuity.

 Thus, they look at rate of return and growing their net worth as the important aspects of retirement spending.

-While rate of return and growing the net worth is important, the primarily purpose of retirement is ensuring that you have a consistent cash flow that can meet your spending needs, while not running out of money.
+While the rate of return and growing the net worth is important, the primary purpose of retirement is ensuring that you have a consistent cash flow that can meet your spending needs, while not running out of money.